int-brain-lab/citricAcid/README.md

 Clone (first time) or pull (after that) this `citricAcid` repository to a convenient place on your laptop

 ### 2. install datajoint environment
 Create an Anaconda environment (e.g. `djenv`) that will have all your DataJoint things in it.
+The `iblenv` (https://github.com/int-brain-lab/iblenv) is the easiest way to do so.

 Activate that environment, then install DataJoint following these steps: https://tutorials.datajoint.io/setting-up/datajoint-python.html.
 See https://github.com/int-brain-lab/paper-behavior#obtain-a-datajoint-account-through-ibl-jupyterhub for instructions on how to obtain a DataJoint account.